SecureTechware/MouseJacking-RF-Nano-V3/README.md

 ### Setup

 1. Clone this repository.
-2. Open `MouseJacking-RF-Nano.ino` in the Arduino IDE.
+2. Open `MouseJacking-RF-Nano-V3.ino` in the Arduino IDE.
 3. Upload the sketch to your Arduino Nano.

 ### Tools